continuedev/continue/CONTRIBUTING.md

    a.
 If you change code from the `core` or `binary` directories, make sure to run `npm run build` from the `binary` directory to create a new binary.

-   b.
-If you change code from the `gui` directory, make sure to run `npm run build` from the `gui` directory to create a new bundle.

-   c.
-Any changes to the Kotlin coded in the `extensions/intellij` directory will be automatically included when you run "Build Plugin"

-##### Debugging

 Continue's JetBrains extension shares much of the code with the VS Code extension by utilizing shared code in the `core` directory and packaging it in a binary in the `binary` directory.
 The Intellij extension (written in Kotlin) is then able to communicate over stdin/stdout in the [CoreMessenger.kt](./extensions/intellij/src/main/kotlin/com/github/continuedev/continueintellijextension/continue/CoreMessenger.kt) file.

-For the sake of rapid development, it is also possible to configure this communication to happen over local TCP sockets:

-1. In [CoreMessenger.kt](./extensions/intellij/src/main/kotlin/com/github/continuedev/continueintellijextension/continue/CoreMessenger.kt), change the `useTcp` variable to `true`.
-2. Open a VS Code window (we recommend this for a preconfigured Typescript debugging experience) with the `continue` repository.
-Select the "Core Binary" debug configuration and press play.
-3. Run the "Run Plugin" Gradle configuration.
-4. You can now set breakpoints in any of the TypeScript files in VS Code.
-If you make changes to the code, restart the "Core Binary" debug configuration and reload the _Host IntelliJ_ window.

-If you make changes to Kotlin code, they can often be hot-reloaded with "Run -> Debugging Actions -> Reload Changed Classes".

 ### Formatting